bergercookie/syncall/readme-tw-gtasks.md

-While Taskwarrior is an excellent tool when it comes to keeping TODO lists, keeping track of project goals etc., lacks the portability, simplicity and minimalistic design of Google Calendar.
+While Taskwarrior is an excellent tool when it comes to keeping TODO lists, keeping track of project goals etc., lacks the portability, simplicity and minimalistic design of Google Tasks.
 The latter also has the following
 advantages:

 - Automatic sync across all your devices
 - Comfortable addition/modification of events using voice commands
 - Actual reminding of events with a variety of mechanisms

-## Override Calendar API key
+## Override Google Tasks API key

-Unfortunately I've yet to verify this app with Google so new users are currently blocked from using it.
-To bypass that you can register for your own developer account with the Google Calendar API with the following steps:
+At the moment in order to use this integration you have to register for your own developer account with the Google Tasks API with the following steps:

 Firstly, removed the `~/.gtasks_credentials.pickle` file on your system since that will be reused if found by the app.